Zane Beadles: College career

 After redshirting his initial year at Utah, Beadles played in all 13 games and started 12 at left guard (he came off the bench against BYU after missing practice with a concussion).
 He totaled 10 pancake blocks, 10 cut blocks, and 19 knockdowns.
 In his sophomore year, Beadles was moved from guard to tackle in Utah's preseason camp and started all 13 games at left tackle.
 He registered 22 pancake blocks, 37 knockdowns, and 17 cuts, and earned a second team All-MWC selection.

 In his junior season, Beadles led the team with 40 knockdowns, while also having 42 pancake blocks and 27 cuts.
 He played and started in 12 games and earned first team All-MWC honors, helping the Utes reach a BCS bowl, an unbeaten 13–0 season and a No. 2 national ranking in the final AP Poll.

 For the 2009 season, Beadles was named to the preseason watch list for the Outland Trophy and the Lombardi Award.
 He was also listed at No. 6 on Rivals.com′s preseason offensive tackle power ranking.
 He also was a First-team All-American by the FWAA.

 In December 2009, Beadles earned his degree in mechanical engineering.

 Professional career

+Pre-draft

-Beadles was considered one of the best offensive linemen available for the 2010 NFL Draft.
+Beadles was considered one of the best offensive linemen available for the 2010 NFL draft.
 Analysts projected him as either an offensive tackle or guard.
 He was compared to former Ute All-American Jordan Gross.
 He scored 36 on the Wonderlic intelligence test.

 Denver Broncos

-The Denver Broncos selected Beadles in the second round (45th overall) of the 2010 NFL Draft.
+The Denver Broncos selected Beadles in the second round (45th overall) of the 2010 NFL draft.

 Beadles was named to his first Pro Bowl in 2012, replacing New England Patriots guard Logan Mankins.

 As a member of the Broncos, Beadles played in all 16 games every one of his four seasons.